I adore fragrance, there’s just something about it, isn’t there? Sexy, sassy, flirty, girly, sensual.

 Base Notes: Rosewood, Amber, Musk

-This is a very Special fragrance.
-I talked about it recently in a separate blog post.
+This is a very special fragrance which I talked about it recently in a separate blog post.
 If you would like to find out more read my full review on my Sassy Separates post.

 Chanel Coco Mademoiselle Eau de Parfum